fuzzlove/GopherSSRF/README.md

 ----------

 Update: This script was helpful during a recent offensive-security course I took, I thought it would be nice to put it out in the universe.
+It will help you form GET and POST requests that will be able to be used in SSRF.